Analysis of multichannel measurements of rare processes with uncertain expected background and acceptance: The Bayesian approach

 The limits of integration here and later can be chosen either from $-\infty$ to $+\infty$ with $\pi(s) = 0$ at $s < 0$, or from $0$ to $+\infty$.

-In contrast, in the frequentist approach the parameter of interest is regarded as a constant from the viewpoint of the experimenter (see, for instance, p.
-347 in Ref. \cite{Neyman_37}), but can vary arbitrary or even randomly from experiment to experiment (see p.
-349 of the same source or \S 19.4 of Ref. \cite{Kendall_2A}).
-The frequentist intervals cover the unknown true parameter with given probability in the sense that every interval obtained in each experiment should be compared with the actual value of the parameter of interest {\it occurred in this particular experiment} and should cover it with this probability.
-Despite of this, the frequentists do not make any statements about the probability of the unknown value (see \S 1.36 of Ref. \cite{Kendall_2B})\footnote{ We do not consider here extreme cases of the infinite intervals with 100\% confidence level or of {\it a priori} empty intervals outside the working range.
+In contrast, in the frequentist approach the parameter of interest is regarded as a constant from the viewpoint of the experimenter \cite{Neyman_37}.
+Frequentists do not make any statements about the probability of the unknown value \cite{Kendall_2B,Neyman_37}\footnote{ We do not consider here extreme cases of the infinite intervals with 100\% confidence level or of {\it a priori} empty intervals outside the working range.
 Such intervals are useless.
 Though, according to Ref. \cite{DAgostini_2010}, all frequentist intervals are useless.}.